jasonday/Linkedin-Filters/README.md

 This code is in alpha and is subject to frequent changes and may need to be reloaded occasionally.

+## Use
+Load the features/enhancements by clicking on the bookmarklet when on the 'People you may know' page.

 ## Shortcomings
 * Due to linkedin's infinite scroll, "sort by connections" won't sort new results introduced by scrolling.
 Filtering by keyword will work when new results are injected when scrolling, however this is a bit buggy.
 Both examples are the reasoning behind forcing load of 100 profiles before filtering or sorting.